iemilov/caafs-device-client/README.md

 * **Install Dependancies**

-From your created client directory execute:
+From the created client directory execute:

 ```
 npm install